Chikungunya virus

 - A name taken from the East African/Mozambique Makonde language, "that which bends up," is believed to describe contortions due to severe joint pain.

-- Outbreaks (2005-2006) in Indian Ocean islands may represent a more virulent strain than historically, as complications (meningoencephalitis, multiorgan dysfunction) and death were reported more frequently.
+- Outbreaks 2005-2006 Réunion Island and Indian Ocean islands may represent a more virulent strain than historically, as complications (meningoencephalitis, multiorgan dysfunction) and death were reported more frequently.

-- Human disease, especially arthropathy, is similar to the alphavirus, Ross River virus infection.
+- Human disease, especially arthropathy, is similar to that caused by the alphavirus, Ross River virus.

 There's more to see -- the rest of this topic is available only to subscribers.